 - Chop down your top 3 list so you can see 1 or 2 in depth.

 - Modify your top 3 activities to make the most of the timing of your trip.
+This might mean #4 replaces one.

-MONEY/COST: Trip planning with limited money
+Trip planning with limited MONEY

 Here are some ideas to make the most of your money: